-which complete the proof of \eqref{eq:claim 5.2.1}. \end{proof} Now, we introduce the refined modulation parameters $\widetilde{b},\widetilde{\eta},\text{ and }\widetilde{\nu}$.
-As explained above, modulation estimates, obtained by differentiating orthogonality conditions (i.e., $(\eps,\mathcal{Z}_{k})_{r}$ with $k=4,5,6$) is insufficient to justify the formal laws \eqref{eq:FormalBlowupLawConclusion}.
-Moreover, an attempt to add a correctional term on $b$ still creates unwanted term $b_{s}$ and technical issues.
-They are mostly originated from the lack of decay of $P$ and the technical issues from the Hilbert transform in nonlinear terms.
+This completes the proof of \eqref{eq:claim 5.2.1}. \end{proof} Now, we introduce the refined modulation parameters $\widetilde{b},\widetilde{\eta},\text{ and }\widetilde{\nu}$.
+As explained above, modulation estimates, obtained by differentiating orthogonality conditions (that is, $(\eps,\mathcal{Z}_{k})_{r}$ with $k=4,5,6$) are insufficient to justify formal laws \eqref{eq:FormalBlowupLawConclusion}.
+Moreover, an attempt to add a correctional term to $b$ still creates unwanted terms $b_{s}$ and technical issues.
+They originate mainly from the lack of decay of $P$ and the technical issues from the Hilbert transform in nonlinear terms.
 Here, we search for quantities written only in terms of $w$ or $w_{1}$, but comparable to the original modulation parameters.

 Let the normalizing constant $A$ be defined by

 We define the refined modulation parameters:

 with the cut-off radius $R_{1}=\lambda^{-\frac{3}{4}}\sim b^{-\frac{1}{2}}$.
 This radius corresponds to the self-similar scale in the $(t,x)$ coordinates.
 One can observe that $\frac{|(\eps_{1},i\frac{1}{2}yQ\chi_{R_{1}})_{r}|}{AR_{1}}\ll b$ since $\eps_{1}$ is a radiation and using the $P_{1}$-formula we expect